Cybersecurity Is No Longer Optional for Canarian SMEs

 - How to identify phishing emails

-- Password best practices
+- Good password practices

-- Personal device usage policies
+- Personal device use policy (BYOD)

 - What to do when a suspicious incident occurs

-9. An Incident Response Plan
+9. Incident Response Plan

 Have a documented plan that defines: